T-x-T/dukatia/website/content/docs/dev/rest_api/users.md

 | user_id 			| id of the user that the `access_token` belongs to	| UUIDv4	|
 | first_login		| true if this was the first login of the user			| boolean	|

-You then need to provide the `access_token` as a cookie called accessToken for authenticated API endpoints.
+You then need to provide the `access_token` as a cookie called access_token for authenticated API endpoints.

 ### logout